-The Fund supports a monetary prize for second-semester juniors to be used to buy the successful applicant some free time in the summer before senior year to start research on an Honors thesis.
-On occasion, it may also be used to facilitate research travel to an archive relevant to the thesis.
+The Fund supports a monetary prize for second-semester juniors to be used to buy the successful applicant some free time in the summer before senior year to start research on Honors theses on particular topics described below.
+It may also be used to facilitate research travel to an archive relevant to the thesis.
 Very rarely, it may support a student in an internship that the selection committee is convinced will contribute directly to the thesis.
-The funds may not be used to acquire new skills—for example, learning a language or an artistic technique—at summer training programs and similar institutions.

-Candidates must be juniors enrolled full time at Wesleyan who plan to write an Honors thesis or its equivalent (a performance, an exhibit) in the Departments of the Humanities and the Arts (Division I), the Social Sciences (Division II), or in interdisciplinary Programs that have a Humanities department as a participant.
-Any project proposal emanating from these departments may be considered at the discretion of the Committee, as long as the thesis deals with topics closely related to certain areas -- diasporas, transnational formations and activities, and the implications of globalization for communities of dispersion -- in which Professor Tölölyan has pursued his scholarly work and teaching.
+Candidates must be juniors enrolled full time at Wesleyan or a Wesleyan program overseas who plan to write an Honors thesis or its equivalent (a performance, an exhibit) in any Department of the Humanities and the Arts (Division I), the Social Sciences (Division II), or in interdisciplinary Programs that have a Humanities department as a participant.
+Any project proposal emanating from these departments may be considered at the discretion of the Committee, as long as the thesis deals with topics closely related to certain areas in which Professor Tölölyan has conducted his teaching and scholarship -- diasporas, transnational formations and activities, and the implications of globalization for communities of dispersion.

 Topics that exemplify but do not exhaust all possible cases include the study of:

-- The trajectory and effects of return migration by diasporas to homelands;
+The trajectory, problems and effects of return migration by diasporas to homelands;

 - An informal academic transcript.